PolyglotConsultants/simple-state-machine/README.md

 ## Features

 - **Command Pattern**: Encapsulate state-changing logic in isolated, testable command objects.
+This allows you to `separate business logic` from UI code.
 - **Singleton State Management**: Centralize application state with a singleton pattern for easy access and management.
 - **Type-Safe API**: Leverages TypeScript for strong typing and compile-time safety.
 - **Observable State**: Integrates with observables for state subscription and reactivity.